mlab-upenn/future_pose_estimator/README.md

 Assuming that you have ROS Kinetic installed already, do the following:
 1. Git clone the mlab-upenn/f110-upenn-course repository (which I was one of the co-contributors for): https://github.com/mlab-upenn/f110-upenn-course
 2. Follow the README instructions in the f110-upenn-course repository to install the required ROS package dependencies.
+3. This repository requires the particle filter from MIT-racecar, instructions to install are here: https://github.com/mlab-upenn/f110-upenn-course/tree/master/algorithms/particle_filter.
-3. This package requires the apriltag_ros repository which is located here: https://github.com/AprilRobotics/apriltag_ros.
+4. This package requires the apriltag_ros repository which is located here: https://github.com/AprilRobotics/apriltag_ros.
 Git clone this into the /algorithms folder which you will see inside the f110-upenn-course repository which you have cloned.
-4. Then, git clone *this repository* into the /algorithms folder.
+5. Then, git clone *this repository* into the /algorithms folder.
 You should now see a folder called /future_pose_estimator.
-5. You will then need to sudo apt-get a few packages that this package depends on for usb cam images.
+6. You will then need to sudo apt-get a few packages that this package depends on for usb cam images.

 sudo apt-get install ros-kinetic-usb-cam ros-kinetic-camera-calibration